wp-plugins/word-statistics-plugin/readme.txt

 == Changelog ==

-= 1.2 =
+= 1.3 =
-* This is a placeholder for the next release.
+* Moved information into a meta box titled "Writing analysis"
+* Requires version 3.0 or higher